 Still today, a daily pattern of worship is offered to the Glory of God.
 Special services, representative of a wide spread of interest and social concern, are held regularly.
 Annual services include a thanksgiving for victory in the Battle of Britain in 1940, a service for Judges at the start of the legal year and a service to mark Commonwealth Day.

 In 1965-1966 the Abbey celebrated the 900th anniversary of the consecration of King Edward's abbey, taking as its theme 'One People'.
 Such a theme seemed to be fitting for a church which, through a long history of involvement with the developing life of the British people, has become known throughout the world.
 In 2010 His Holiness Pope Benedict XVI became the first Pope to visit the Abbey.

 Westminster Abbey.
-A Souvenir Guide by James Wilkinson, 2013
+A Souvenir Guide by James Wilkinson, revised edition 2018

 Crown and Cloister.
 The Royal story of Westminster Abbey by James Wilkinson, 2010